dawood988/Excelr-Project-on-Optimization-of-Energy-production-from-the-previou-data-through-python/README.md

 # Project_1
-Developed The Energy production model by enhancing the plant performance and Independent Features Certainly!
-Building an energy production model by enhancing plant performance involves several key steps and considerations in the context of data science and machine learning.
+Developed The Energy production model by enhancing the plant performance and Independent Features Building an energy production model by enhancing plant performance involves several key steps and considerations in the context of data science and machine learning.
 Here are the important points related to its model building:

 ### 1. Data Collection and Preprocessing